SASEC Workshop on Performance Measurement for Trade Facilitation

 19 Sep 2019

-The South Asia Subregional Economic Cooperation (SASEC) will conduct a Workshop on Performance Measurement for Trade Facilitation on 19 September 2019 in New Delhi, India, on the sidelines of the 9th Asia-Pacific Trade Facilitation Forum (APTFF).
-The Workshop will discuss various performance measurement tools for trade facilitation, their utility, and emerging approaches that promote data-driven decision-making and stakeholder engagement.
+The South Asia Subregional Economic Cooperation (SASEC) conducted a Workshop on Performance Measurement for Trade Facilitation on 19 September 2019 in New Delhi, India, on the sidelines of the 9th Asia-Pacific Trade Facilitation Forum (APTFF).
+The Workshop discussed various performance measurement tools for trade facilitation, their utility, and emerging approaches that promote data-driven decision-making and stakeholder engagement.

 - An overview of performance measurement tools for trade facilitation;